-- 4.3 Where these deaths are already encompassed under national mortality review programmes the Trust will consider, in discussion with the relevant review programme, whether there are still merits in undertaking their own review or whether there is more value in them contributing to a wider or external review.
-These include: - a.
-Deaths of patients with learning disabilities All deaths of those aged over four with a known learning disability must be reported to the Learning Disabilities Mortality Review (LeDeR) Programme.
+a.
+Deaths of patients with learning disabilities

+All deaths of those aged 18 and over with a known learning disability must be reported to the Learning Disabilities Mortality Review (LeDeR) Programme.
 The Trust will contribute to this programme's review processes when approached and share its review findings with LeDeR when relevant.
-The ACGL performing the LfD review is responsible for reporting - b.
-Deaths of patients with severe mental illnesses These deaths will be reported to the relevant mental health trust and/or management team where the person was known to be under their care, and the Trusts will contribute to their review processes when approached. - c.
-Maternal and early (<6 days) neonatal deaths of babies born at term These will be reported to the Healthcare Safety Investigations Branch (HSIB) and Mothers and Babies: Reducing Risk through Audits and Confidential Enquiries across the UK (MBRRACE-UK). - d.
-Paediatric deaths (Deaths of patients under 18 years old) The Child Death Review Statutory and Operational Guidance outline ambulance trusts' statutory duties with regards to notification and information gathering.
+The ACGL performing the LfD review is responsible for reporting onto the NHS website and as of 1st January 2022 this referral now includes those patients who have a diagnosis of Autism.

+b.
+Deaths of patients with severe mental illnesses

+These deaths will be reported to the relevant mental health trust and/or management team where the person was known to be under their care, and the Trusts will contribute to their review processes when approached.

+c.
+Maternal and early (<6 days) neonatal deaths of babies born at term These will be reported to the Healthcare Safety Investigations Branch (HSIB) and Mothers and Babies: Reducing Risk through Audits and Confidential Enquiries across the UK (MBRRACE-UK).

+d.
+Paediatric deaths (Deaths of patients under 18 years old)

+The Child Death Review Statutory and Operational Guidance outline ambulance trusts' statutory duties with regards to notification and information gathering.
 Neonatal deaths are also covered by this guidance.
-The Trusts will participate in child death review meetings or Child Death Overview Panel (CDOP) meetings when approached. - e.
-Safeguarding concerns These deaths will be referred to the Trust's named professional/safeguarding lead manager, in line with their statutory duties.
-A concern is defined as ambulance staff making two or more safeguarding referrals for the deceased within the last 12 months. - f.
-Deaths in custody These deaths fall under the police forces' remit.
+The Trusts will participate in child death review meetings or Child Death Overview Panel (CDOP) meetings when approached.

+e.
+Safeguarding concerns

+These deaths will be referred to the Trust's named professional/safeguarding lead manager, in line with their statutory duties.
+A concern is defined as ambulance staff making two or more safeguarding referrals for the deceased within the last 12 months.

+f.
+Deaths in custody

+These deaths fall under the police forces' remit.